Equivariant ordinary homology and cohomology: -CW( ) complexes

+Note that, when we take $A = B$ in the relative Whitehead theorem, we get the special case of ex-$G$-spaces and ex-$\delta$-$\gamma$-cell complexes.

-Thus, although dual weak $\gamma$-equivalence is, in general, weaker than weak $G$-equivalence, for dual $G$-CW($\gamma$) complexes these notions concide and are equivalent to lax homotopy equivalence.
-The point is that $G$-CW($\gamma$) complexes are limited in what cells they can use, and this limitation allows dual weak $\gamma$-equivalence to detect weak $G$-equivalence.
+Although $\delta$-weak$_\gamma$ equivalence of parametrized spaces is, in general, weaker than weak $G$-equivalence, for $\delta$-$\gamma$-cell complexes these notions coincide and are equivalent to lax homotopy equivalence.
+The point is that $\delta$-$\gamma$-cell complexes are limited in what cells they can use, and this limitation allows $\delta$-weak$_\gamma$ equivalence to detect weak $G$-equivalence of $\delta$-$\gamma$-cell complexes.